pubnub/c-core/cpp/README.md

 	make -f posix.mk

 There are no special requirements for C++ wrapper of C-core on POSIX, it should just build on any regular POSIX system with a C++ compiler.
+Since your compiler might not have the needed C++11 support, you can build just the C++98 samples like this:

+	make -f posix.mk cpp98

+If you wish to build only the C++11 specific samples, you can do this:

+	make -f posix.mk cpp11

 To use a compiler of your choice (rather than the default one), say, `clang`, run:

 	make -f posix.mk CXX=clang++

 On Windows, the Makefile is intended to be used with Microsoft (Visual Studio) tool-chain.
-Visual Studio 2010 or later should work.
-From Visual Studio command prompt (or "Developer command prompt"), run:
+Visual Studio 2010 or later should work (for C++98 only examples, even older should work).
+From
+Visual Studio command prompt (or "Developer command prompt"), run:

 	nmake -f windows.mak